pact-foundation/pact-jvm/pact-jvm-provider-gradle/README.md

 ## Publishing to the Gradle Community Portal

-To publish the plugin to the community portal requires first publishing the plugin to jcenter via the bintray plugin.
+To publish the plugin to the community portal:

-    $ gradle :pact-jvm-provider-gradle_2.11:bintrayUpload
+    $ gradle :pact-jvm-provider-gradle_2.11:publishPlugins